openreferral/optimizely-hack-2017/README.md

 # Optimizely Impact Hackathon

 This is the landing page for working with Open Referral Human Services Data Specification (HSDS), and its API at a hackathon in San Francisco, this Wednesday, August 9th, from 2:45 pm – 8:30 pm at Optimizely, 631 Howard St #100, San Francisco, CA 94105 (Phone: (800) 252-9480).

-It is created by Open Referral to help encourage hacking on our human services data specification and API.
+THis repository has been created by Open Referral to help encourage hacking on our human services data specification and API.

 **First, what is Open Referral:** [Open Referral](https://openreferral.org/) develops data standards and open platforms that make it easy to share and find information about community resources.